madchap/pres/PITCHME.md

 * Separation of duties
   * i.e., iso27001
 * Still under the impression that there should be few (and big) controlled changes
+* Do not touch unless it is broken
+* Don't care much about technical debt
 * Security still at the perimeter
-  * CorpSec often lacks pure engineering skills - spend too much time in word doc and procedures
+  * InfoSec often lacks pure engineering skills - spend too much time in word doc and procedures, not enough in code.

-  * DevOps just find easy workarounds (Ever seen the light at the end of a [ssh] tunnel?)
-* "Talk is cheap, show me the code" -- Linus Torvalds
+> Talk is cheap, show me the code
-* Intrinsic security while building (bake in, not bolt on)
+> -- Linus Torvalds

 ---
-# DevOps and Security are no enemy (cont'd)
+DevOps and Security are no enemy
 * Frequent changes and software updates is good for security
   * How long do you think it takes to prepare an attack?
   * Most exploits are against legacy code